Is Low-Velocity Flow Bad?

 If the hydrocarbon liquid has even trace amounts of dissolved carbon dioxide or hydrogen sulfide, pipe/pipeline corrosion can occur.
 The mechanism of corrosion in simplistic terms is that carbon dioxide and/or hydrogen sulfide will react with the accumulated water in the pipeline leading to acid corrosion by the formation of Carbonic Acid (H2CO3) and/or Sulfuric Acid (H2SO4).
 Such corrosion can lead to the failure of carbon steel piping/pipeline over the long term.

 Single Phase Gas Flow (with entrained liquids)

-An example of such systems will be natural gas with entrained liquid water droplets and heavier hydrocarbons.
-When the flowing velocity is low, the flow may be stratified in the horizontal run of pipe.
+An example of such a system would be natural gas with entrained liquid water droplets and heavier hydrocarbons.
+When the flowing velocity is low, the flow may be stratified in the horizontal run of the pipe.
 The gas travels at the top part of the pipe and the liquid travels at the bottom part of the pipe, clearly parting the fluid into two parts.
 Liquid accumulation will occur at low points and direction changes in the pipe over a long period of time.
 The same problem of corrosion can occur as discussed for the flow of liquids.
 Additionally, the gas transport could see high-pressure drops and a reduction in flow, putting excessive loads on gas compressors.

 Liquid accumulation over the long term in pipelines due to low velocities can also lead to intermittent slug flow in pipelines.
 The high momentum of liquid slugs can lead to structural damage to piping/pipelines and their supports.